qorix-group/process_description/process/process_areas/safety_analysis/guidance/safety_analysis_guideline.rst

 #.
 For each architectural element check if a failure from the failure initiators :need:`gd_guidl__dfa_failure_initiators` applies.
 #.
 If a failure initiator applies, use the template :need:`gd_temp__feat_saf_dfa` or :need:`gd_temp__comp_saf_dfa` to perform the analysis.
 #.
-Fill out the title of the analysis with the element descriptor.
-So it should be easily recognizable which element is analysed.
+The title of the analysis should be easily recognizable e.g. "Component xy unintended triggered".
 #.
 Link the violated architecture with the "violates" attribute.
 #.
-Fill out the id of the DFA with in the style of ``feat_saf_dfa__<Feature>__<Element descriptor>`` or ``comp_saf_dfa__<Component>__<Element descriptor>``.
+Replace the placeholders in the "id" attribute with the name of the feature or component and a short description of the element so that it can be easily identified.
 #.
 Document the failure ID from the failure initiator :need:`gd_guidl__dfa_failure_initiators` that applies to the element in the "failure_id" attribute.
 #.
-Describe the failure effect of the fault model on the element in the "failure_effect" attribute.
-Use the generic failure effect descriptions and enlarge the if it's applicable to the considered element.
+Describe the failure effect of the failure initiator on the element in the "failure_effect" attribute.
+Use the violation cause description and enlarge the if it's applicable to the considered element.
 #.
 Document the safety mitigation.
 This can be a detection, prevention or mitigation of the fault.
 #.
 If there is no mitigation or the mitigation is not sufficient a mitigation issue has to be created in the Issue Tracking system and linked in the "mitigation_issue" attribute.
 #.
 The analysis is finished, if for each identified fault a sufficient mitigation exists.
 #.
 Unless the attribute sufficient is yes, mitigation and argument attribute can be still empty.
 #.
-Continue the analysis until all applicable fault models are checked.
+Continue the analysis until all applicable failure initiators are checked.
 #.
 The verification is done by applying the checklist :need:`gd_chklst__safety_analysis`.

 .. note:: If there are changes they have to be analysed with a impact analysis :need:`gd_temp__change__impact_analysis`.
 If needed the safety analysis (DFA or FMEA) has to be updated accordingly.
 Therefore all necessary steps have to be repeated.